+Despite remarkable success in empirical studies, the theoretical properties of Bayesian forests remained unavailable until the emergence of recent literature \citep{rockova2020posterior,linero2018bayesian-jrssb,rockova2019theory,castillo2021uncertainty}.
+Although these pioneering findings divulge why tree-based methods perform well, they are limited to isotropic regression function surfaces, which exhibit the same level of smoothness in every direction.
+Isotropy is an archetypal assumption in theoretical studies, but it can be restrictive in real-world applications.
+This assumption is particularly unattractive in higher dimensions wherein the function can behave very poorly in certain directions.

-However, from the plentiful empirical evidence, Bayesian forests are expected to adapt to more intricate smoothness situations.
+However, empirical evidence suggests that Bayesian forests are expected to adapt to more intricate smoothness situations.
 For example, Figure~\ref{fig:bart} shows that BART successfully adapts to a piecewise smooth function or a Doppler-type function.
-The successful performance beyond isotropy is for at least three reasons: (i) tree methods are based on top-down recursive partitioning, where splits occur more often in areas where the function is locally uneven or bumpy, making the procedure spatially adaptive; (ii) the choice of coordinates for split is data-driven, making the domain divided more often in directions in which the function is less smooth; and (iii) tree-based learners are piecewise constant and, as such, are expected to adapt to discontinuous functions by detecting smoothness boundaries and jumps.
+The successful performance beyond isotropy is attributable to at least three reasons: (i) tree methods are based on top-down recursive partitioning, wherein splits occur more often in areas where the function is locally uneven or bumpy, making the procedure spatially adaptive; (ii) the choice of coordinates for the split is data-driven, dividing the domain more often in directions in which the function is less smooth; and (iii) tree-based learners are piecewise constant and, as such, are expected to adapt to discontinuous functions by detecting smoothness boundaries and jumps.
 These considerations naturally create an expectation that Bayesian forests achieve optimal estimation properties in more complex function classes {\em without any prior modification.}

-\subsection{Our contribution}
+\subsection{Our Contribution}